 On the other hand, before you even initiate a Bank On Yourself plan, you’ll know the minimum guaranteed value of your plan in any given year.

 So let me ask you: Would you rather pay $100,000 to the money manager who has no idea how it will all turn out in the end?
-Or $8,500 to the Bank On Yourself Advisor who can tell you your guaranteed result?
-By the way, unlike fees you pay a money manager, all fees and expenses, including the Bank On Yourself Advisor’s commissions and the cost of insurance, have already been deducted from your guaranteed bottom-line numbers.
+Or $8,500 to the Bank On Yourself Professional who can tell you your guaranteed result?
+By the way, unlike fees you pay a money manager, all fees and expenses, including the Bank On Yourself Professional’s commissions and the cost of insurance, have already been deducted from your guaranteed bottom-line numbers.
 There are no added-on fees to compound against you!

 Would you like to find out what your guaranteed bottom-line numbers would be if you added Bank On Yourself to your financial plan?
 Just request your FREE Analysis here (if you haven’t already) and find out today!